How Do Our Finances Impact Our Mental Health?

 This year, our finances have taken a bumpy ride.
 Up and down, and down, up slightly, down and down again.
 Unfortunately, our depleting assets affect more than our pocketbooks; it also affects our mental health.
 One study revealed that in the U.S., 90% of individuals said that money has an impact on their stress levels.
 Stress can cause anxiety and sleep disorders, and even has an impact on your ability to save.
 Indeed, individuals with higher money-related stress reported saving less than those with lower levels of financial stress.

-People also associate money with worry, anxiety, feeling overwhelmed, and insecurity.
+When it comes to mental health and finances, people also associate money with worry, anxiety, feeling overwhelmed, and insecurity.
 The activities that trigger the most negative feelings include checking bank accounts, paying bills, and making a purchase.

 Who is Affected the Most?